jqhoogland/rationalia-starter/About.md

 ## Motivation

 LessWrong and its compatriots have accumulated a lot of posts over the years.
 This can be daunting for newcomers.
-Sure you can grind through [[Rationality A-Z|The Sequences]], but it's going to take a lot more work to actually keep the information in long-term memory.
+Simply reading through [[Rationality— A-Z|The Sequences]] is great, but really internalizing the knowledge & putting it to work will require extra effort.

 In particular, the aim of this repository is: